KapiWilq/HitErrorMeter/README.md

 0. Remember to have both your game and `tosu` open!
 I've seen some people wondering why their stuff is not working only to find out neither was open.
 1. Click the `Download the overlay` button at the top of this **document**.
-2. Put the folder that is inside the zip into the `static` folder next to the `tosu` executable.
+2. Put the folder inside the zip archive into the `static` folder next to the `tosu` executable.
 3. Add the overlay as a browser source with the properties in the table below the download button.
-4. (Optionally) Go to the tosu dashboard (the default address is http://127.0.0.1:24050), find the overlay in the `Installed` section, and customize it to your liking.
-There's a few settings waiting for you!
+4. (Optionally) Customize it to your liking, there's quite a few settings waiting for you!

 ## Settings